 Americans who are single face a tougher time paying housing costs than their married counterparts, with many of them more likely to skip meals to make such payments, according to real estate brokerage Redfin.

-For instance, a one-bedroom monthly rental in the Washington, D.C., metro area costs $1,908, Redfin data show.
-While a single individual has to account for the entire amount, couples have the option to split it equally at $954 per person.
-This figures to a single person paying $11,448 more in rent costs annually.
+For instance, a one-bedroom monthly rental in the Washington metro area costs $1,908, Redfin data show.
+While a single person has to account for the entire amount, couples have the option to split it equally at $954 per person.
+This amounts to a single person paying $11,448 more in rent costs annually.

-According to a recent Redfin-commissioned survey, among respondents who were single, 63 percent had a household income below $50,000 a year.
-This number was at 69 percent among divorced individuals.
+According to a recent Redfin-commissioned survey, among respondents who were single (never married), 63 percent had a household income below $50,000 a year, with an even higher 69 percent of divorced or separated people in this income bracket.
 In contrast, only 26 percent of married respondents reported a household income of less than $50,000.

 In addition to higher household incomes, married couples are eligible for exclusive tax benefits, which creates better financial security.

-According to the brokerage, single and divorced individuals were found more likely to skip meals in order to make housing payments, and non-married people were likely to borrow money from relatives or friends to pay for such costs.
+According to the brokerage, single and divorced individuals were more likely than married people to skip meals in order to make housing payments, and non-married people also were more likely to borrow money from relatives or friends to pay for such costs.

-“Married couples make up a smaller and smaller share of U.S. households, so it’s important to include single people living alone or with roommates when examining ways to ease the affordability crisis,” said Daryl Fairweather, chief economist at Redfin.
+“Married couples make up a smaller and smaller share of U.S. households, so it’s important to include single people living alone or with roommates when examining ways to ease the affordability crisis,” Daryl Fairweather, chief economist at Redfin, said.

 US Affordability Crisis

-The affordability crisis in the housing market has largely been the result of factors such as high home prices and elevated mortgage interest rates.“Record-high home prices and the accompanying housing wealth gains are definitely good news for property owners,” said National Association of Realtors chief economist Lawrence Yun.
+The affordability crisis in the housing market has largely been the result of factors such as high home prices and elevated mortgage interest rates.“Record-high home prices and the accompanying housing wealth gains are definitely good news for property owners,” Lawrence Yun, National Association of Realtors’ chief economist, said.
 “However, renters who are looking to transition into homeownership face significant hurdles.

-“While recognizing many workers may not have the option to relocate, those who can or are willing to move may find more affordable conditions, especially given the wide variance in home prices nationwide,” he said.
+“While recognizing many workers may not have the option to relocate, those who can or are willing to move may find more affordable conditions, especially given the wide variance in home prices nationwide.”

 “The lower optimism toward the mortgage rate outlook was largely expected, as rates have continued to stay elevated and even crossed the 7 percent threshold in mid-January,” she said.